The fastest and most powerful machine from Cricut. It’s finally here: my Cricut Maker review.

 I’m sure I sound like a broken record here, but this is really the best machine for cutting fabric that I’ve ever used.
 I hold the Rotary Blade personally responsible!

-So I said the Knife Tool had been on backorder, well, this May it finally came out and it’s just as life-changing as the Rotary Blade.
+So I said the Knife Tool had been on backorder, well when it finally came out we saw it was just as life-changing as the Rotary Blade.

 Cutting thick materials: the Knife Blade

 The Knife Blade was only recently released in May 2018 and it’s still on backorder in a few locations (currently available here).
-From what I’ve heard, Cricut made a few improvements to it and wanted to make sure it was perfect before releasing it.
+Cricut made a few improvements to it and wanted to make sure it was perfect before releasing it.

 I’ve only had mine since the beginning of May but I’ve quickly put it through the trials.
 My first question was: does it really offer 10x more cutting power?
 If so, what does that mean, practically speaking?

 Well, I can cut wood now, just like that.
 I was sure it would dull the blade, so I tried over and over, making test cut after test cut, and had the same exact results.

-I’ve been so impressed with it that I’ve put together a list that I’ll copy here of materials and projects that I want to work on in the future.
+I’ve been so impressed with it that I’ve put together a list that I’ll copy here of the materials and projects that I want to work on in the future.
 These are all projects that I wouldn’t even attempt previously:

 - leather wallets